Swarland Primary School Curriculum

 A daily assembly takes place within the School.
 Each class teacher takes an Assembly on a rota basis.
 Although the school has no particular affiliation to a church, Rev Edward Butlin or Rev James Harvey, come into school to take our Assemblies to deliver collective worship with strong moral or spiritual messages.
 The Assemblies are "wholly or mainly of a broadly Christian character" as required by the 1988 Education reform Act.
 All children take part in the Assembly, other than those children whose parents have specifically asked for their children to be exempted from attendance.

 SEX AND RELATIONSHIPS EDUCATION

 Sex education is taught directly and indirectly through the PHSE and science curriculum for all children at an age appropriate level.
-In upper KS2 the school nurse visits the children to deliver lessons based on how human bodies change as they get older.
 Relationship education begins from the Early Years as we teach the children how to treat one another with respect.